abhijnam/Java-Website/README.md

    e.
 Click on Add all then the Finish button

-10. You will then right click on the Tomcat Server connection in the Servers tab and click Start
+10. Right click on the Tomcat Server connection in the Servers tab and click Start
-11. you will then click on the ">" icon next to the DemoApp and navigate to the index.html file
+11. Click on the ">" icon next to the DemoApp and navigate to the index.html file

       a.
 The index.html file is located at